Cpx0710/DrMyth/README.md

 ## Installation

-You can install the released version of CIBERSORT from [github](https://github.com/Cpx0710/DrMyth) with:
+You can install the released version of DrMyth from [github](https://github.com/Cpx0710/DrMyth) with:

 ``` r
 install.packages("devtools")